9999years/nix-config/README.md

 `/etc/nixos` to configure my [NixOS] hosts.

+**Run `./init.py` after cloning to initialize the repository and/or generate new configuration files.**

 Typically, this repository will live at `~/nix-config`, and `/etc/nixos` will be a clone of that (`sudo git clone ~/nix-config/ /etc/nixos`).

+## `configuration.nix`

+`configuration.nix` is a symlink to `hosts/$HOSTNAME.nix`, which in turn imports `hosts/$HOSTNAME-hardware-configuration.nix`.

+`init.py` will generate that symlink and configuration file if it doesn't already exist.

 ## `hosts/`: machine-specific configuration

-The `hosts/` directory contains `$HOSTNAME.nix` and `$HOSTNAME-hardware-configuration.nix` for each host, as well as a symlink `this.nix` pointing to the current host's configuration. (`init.sh` will generate that symlink if it doesn't exist.)
+The `hosts/` directory contains `$HOSTNAME.nix` and `$HOSTNAME-hardware-configuration.nix` for each host.

 `$HOSTNAME.nix` contains configuration for specific machines that aren't shared.